benbarraclough/BeerGoggleGames/src/content/activities/jousting.md

 ---
 title: Jousting
-cover: BGGBW.webp
-excerpt: >-
-  Description: An ancient & noble sport redesigned to cater for the modern-day drinker.
+excerpt: 'An ancient & noble sport redesigned to cater for the modern-day drinker.'
 ---
-4. Jousting

 ![](/images/joust.webp)